You Can Come to Italy:

 day 1 arrival

-Transfers from Florence Amerigo Vespucci airport FLR and from Florence city center to our villa, a beautifully renovated farmhouse in the countryside of Reggello to the south of Florence.
+Late afternoon transfers from Florence city center or train station to our villa in the countryside of Reggello to the south of Florence.
 First group meeting in the late afternoon for an orientation cocktail.
 Group supper prepared by a private chef.

 day 2 explore the neighborhood of the Valdarno

-In the land of terre nuove / frontier villages in the Valdarno, see an early work by Masaccio, Renaissance trailblazer and another by Fra Angelico who used Masaccio's terrestrial formulas as a base for his heavenly visions.
+In the land of terre nuove / frontier villages see an early work by Renaissance trailblazer Masaccio and another by Fra Angelico who used Masaccio's terrestrial formulas as a base for his heavenly visions.
 In the charming village of San Giovanni Valdarno, founded by Florence in 1301 to stake their claim on the territory, we'll discover their intriguing urban legend, take time to explore the city center with it's pleasant proto-Renaissance urban plan and have a group lunch of sangiovannese specialties in the piazza.
-Afternoon free at the villa or shopping at the Mall (outlets of Italy's famed fashion houses).
-Evening in Terranuova Bracciolini, another of the frontier villages, with Claudio the gelataio / gelato maker: aperitivo in piazza and a casual meal with all you can eat gelato for dessert.
+Back to the villa for a late afternoon cooking class and group supper.

 day 3 Chianti Classico